“Why do I like pressure on my body?”

 Misophonia is a neurodivergent condition characterized by an intense emotional and physiological response to specific sounds.
 People with misophonia experience strong negative reactions, such as anger, anxiety, or disgust, when exposed to certain sounds.
 These sounds can vary from person to person but commonly include chewing, slurping, tapping, or repetitive noises.

-Sensory avoiding, also known as sensory under responsivity, refers to a pattern of behaviour where individuals actively try to avoid or minimize exposure to sensory stimuli.
+Sensory avoiding, also known as sensory under-responsivity, refers to a pattern of behaviour where individuals actively try to avoid or minimise exposure to sensory stimuli.
 These individuals may have a heightened sensitivity to sensory input and may find certain sensations overwhelming or discomforting.
-As a result, they may engage in behaviours such as avoiding …
+As a result, they may engage in behaviours such as avoiding crowded …

 A stimulus (plural: stimuli) refers to any physical or sensory input from the environment that elicits a response or reaction from someone.
 It can be any sensory information, such as sound, light, touch, taste, or smell, that triggers a biological or behavioural response.
-Stimuli can range from simple to complex and can have varying degrees …
+Stimuli can range from simple to complex and vary in intensity and …

 Hyposensitivity, also known as sensory underresponsivity, is a condition characterized by a reduced sensitivity or diminished response to sensory stimuli from the environment.